 Life is hard because evil is real.
 It hurts to live in this world.

-If we’re not hurt by our own stupidity and sinful deeds, the evil committed against us by others can be deeply painful and damaging.
+If we’re not hurt by our own stupidity and sinful actions, the wrongs committed against us by others can be deeply painful and damaging.
 And our hearts become particuarly vulnerable when we’re victims of the evil actions of others.

 Beyond what happens to us, there is also a secondary kind of suffering we experience when those we love are either hurt by others or when they hurt themselves.